 June 30, 2015

+Pro Forma

-Pro Forma Actual As Adjusted(1) (Unaudited) (In thousands)
+Actual As Adjusted(1)

+audited)

+(In thousands)

-Cash, cash equivalents and short-term investments \$ 45,933 \$ 101,043
+Cash, cash equivalents and short-term investments \$ 45,933 \$

 Stockholders' equity

-Common stock, \$0.0001 par value; 200,000 shares authorized, 14,508 shares issued and 10,609 outstanding, actual;
+Common stock, \$0.0001 par value; 200,000 shares authorized, 14,508 shares issued and 10,609 outstanding,

-18,258 shares issued and 14,359 outstanding, pro forma as adjusted 1 1
+actual; shares issued and outstanding, pro forma as adjusted 1

-Additional paid-in capital 57,069 112,179
+Additional paid-in capital 57,069

-Accumulated comprehensive loss (14) (14)
+Accumulated comprehensive loss (14)

-Accumulated deficit (13,732) (13,732)
+Accumulated deficit (13,732)

-Total stockholders' equity 43,324 98,434
+Total stockholders' equity 43,324

-Total capitalization \$ 43,324 \$ 98,434
+Total capitalization \$ 43,324 \$

-(1) Each \$1.00 increase (decrease) in the assumed public offering price of \$16.00 per share, the last reported sale price of our common stock on the OTCQB on October 27, 2015, would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$3.5 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the OTCQB on , 2015, would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$14.9 million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$ million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The number of shares of common stock to be outstanding after this offering is based on an aggregate of 14,508,177 shares issued as of June 30, 2015 and assumes the issuance and sale in this offering of 3,750,000 shares of our common stock at an assumed public offering price of \$16.00 per share, which is the last reported sale price of our common stock on the OTCQB on October 27, 2015, and excludes:
+The number of shares of common stock to be outstanding after this offering is based on an aggregate of 14,508,177 shares issued as of June 30, 2015 and excludes:

-410,000 shares of common stock issuable upon the exercise of outstanding stock options, each at an exercise price of \$6.32 per share;
+- 410,000 shares of common stock issuable upon the exercise of outstanding stock options, each at an exercise price of \$6.32 per share; - 621,500 shares of common stock reserved for future issuance under our 2014 plan, plus any future increases in the number of shares of common stock reserved for issuance under the 2014 plan pursuant to evergreen provisions; and

-- 621,500 shares of common stock reserved for future issuance under our 2014 plan, plus any future increases in the number of shares of common stock reserved for issuance under the 2014 plan pursuant to evergreen provisions; and - 25,000 shares of common stock reserved for future issuance under our 2015 ESPP, plus any future increases in the number of shares of common stock reserved for issuance under the 2015 ESPP pursuant to evergreen provisions.
+• 25,000 shares of common stock reserved for future issuance under our 2015 ESPP, plus any future increases in the number of shares of common stock reserved for issuance under the 2015 ESPP pursuant to evergreen provisions.